-In order to address complexity, organizations do not need one monolithic theory: They do not need a framework.
-Instead, they need coherent, shared language and imagery.
-And a system of systems concepts that everyone in the organization must acquire, and integrate, through learning.
+In order to address complexity, organizations do not need one monolithic tool or theory: They do not need a framework.
+Instead, they need coherent, shared language and imagery, and a “system of systems” concept that everyone in the organization can acquire and integrate through learning.

 Principles vs. rules: They are not the same

 The difference between rules and principles is that for setting up rules, you need to analyze every possible situation before formulating it.
-Rules are based on an “if-this-happens-do-that” logic.
-Whenever an unknown situation occurs, however, rules fail.
-They just do not support you in finding good solutions to never-before-thought-of problems, as they occur regularly in our everyday work lifes and businesses.
+Rules are based on the pattern of if-this-happens-do-that.
+Whenever a previously unknown or unthinkable situation occurs, however, rules fail.
+That is like landing on the Hudson River.
+Rules simply do not support you in finding good solutions to never-before-thought-of problems.
+Surprising problems, however, now occur regularly in our everyday work lives and in our businesses.

 Principles, by contrast, do not just apply to known problems.
 You do not need to be aware of all possible situations.
 You apply them within whatever situation as it occurs.
 Principles are like guidelines that help you test whether your actions are aligned with your beliefs and values, or not.
 If not, you have to search for another way to solve the problem.
 Understanding this difference, you are able to adopt BetaCodex principles (or “laws”) to your firm or to situations you encounter at your work – anywhere, at all times.

-Still, we have learned that it needs some practice to understand the combination of the principles of the BetaCodex.
-This is because the model is based on a set of 12 coherent, and interdependent principles.
-Thus, only applying the full set of principles will reward your organizations with the superior results the codex offers.
+Still, we have recognized that it takes practice to understand the full impact of the BetaCodex, as compared with tayloristic organization.
+This is because the model is based on a set of 12 cohering and interdependent principles (see below).
+Only when applying the full set of principles will your organization be rewarded with the superior results the codex offers.

-The 12 laws of the codex articulate a coherent new leadership model that is opposed to the command-and-control management model which thought leaders like Frederick Taylor, Henri Fayol, Alfred Sloan, or Henry Ford developed about 100 years ago.
+The 12 laws of the codex articulate a coherent new organizational model that is opposed to the command-and-control management model which thought leaders like Frederick Taylor, French engineer Henri Fayol, automotive executives Alfred Sloan and Henry Ford developed about 100 years ago.

-The principles of the model are not a salad bar to choose from!
-Only by applying the full set of the 12 principles, organizations are rewarded with the superior performance the model has to offer.
-Lennart Franke, CFO of Svenska Handelsbanken, was often asked, if the Handelsbanken model, today known as the Beyond Budgeting model, could be applied partly, in bits and pieces, and he replied: “Imagine Great Britain would change from left-side traffic flow to right-side traffic as practiced on the European continent.
-And imagine that we then say: “Ok, but to us English that appears too radical and too complex to be done in a rush.
-Let´s therefore start next week with the busses and the trucks only.”
+The principles of Beta are not a salad bar to choose from: You do not get to pick the principles you are most comfortable with!
+Only by applying the full set of the 12 principles are organizations rewarded with the superior performance the model has to offer.
+Lennart Francke, former CFO of Handelsbanken, was often asked if the Handelsbanken model, today known as the Beyond Budgeting model, could be applied partly, in bits and pieces, and he replied: “Imagine Great Britain would change from left-side traffic flow to right-side traffic as practiced on the European continent.
+And imagine that the British people might say: ‘Okay, but to us, the British, that appears way too radical and too complex to be done in a rush.
+Let’s therefore start next week with the buses and the trucks only.’
 It is just the same with Beyond Budgeting.”

 The 12 laws of the codex